MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ## Turn on Relevance Search

 The new experience needs to be enabled by the administrator for your organization.
 When relevance search is enabled for your environment, you see the search bar in the header.
 Search can be accessed in a familiar and recognizable way in all model-driven Power Apps in that environment.
-For more information, see [Enable the new Relevance Search experience](https://docs.microsoft.com/power-platform/admin/configure-relevance-search-organization#enable-the-new-relevance-search-experience).
+For more information, see quick actions next to most recently accessed records and the suggested results that appear as you type

 ## See recent rows and searches